xlwings/xlwings-server/docs/clients.md

-# Clients
+# Clients Overview

 This page gives you an overview over the different clients that you can use to talk to xlwings Server.
-You can have various clients talk to the same server.
+Note that you can have various clients talk to the same server.

 ## Office.js add-in (recommended)